google-aai/tf-serving-k8s-tutorial/README.md

 Then ssh into the machine, clone this project's repository, and run the two scripts in the `gcp` folder to setup Docker and Jupyter in the proper virtual environment.

+## Validate your Servable Model

+After completing the exercises in `resnet_training_to_serving.ipynb`, run the notebook `resnet_servable_validation.ipynb` to verify that a request from a mock client is correctly served.

+## Bonus: Create a Servable Model from Keras

+Run `keras_resnet_serving.ipynb` for the student exercise, and `keras_resnet_serving_solution.ipynb` for the answer.
+Again, you can pass this through the validation notebook to ensure that inputs and outputs are correctly hooked up to the Keras model when you generate the servable.

 ## Create a Model Server Docker Image